Tai Tam Reservoirs

 The Tai Tam Reservoirs, also known as Tai Tam Reservoir Group, is a group of reservoirs located in the Tai Tam Country Park in the eastern part of Hong Kong Island in Hong Kong.
 The four reservoirs have a total storage capacity of 6.2 million cubic metres.
-They are managed by Water Supplies Department of Hong Kong Government.
+They are managed by the Water Supplies Department of the Hong Kong Government.